andrglo/json-schema-entity/README.md

 # json-schema-entity [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
-> Manage a group of tables with a parent child relation in SQL that will be seen as a document, or entity, like a no SQL dtaabase
+> Manage a group of tables with a parent child relation in SQL that will be seen as a document, or entity

 ## Install